Artist Credit: Kenta Miyakawa

 Past

-Look into the past Illustration techniques.
-How they help your creative vision.
+How can traditional Illustration help your creative vision.

 Present